Annisa190516/PORTFOLIO/README.md

 🧪 QA Projects
 ---
-Here is a collection of Quality Assurance projects I’ve worked on, including test plans, test cases, and bug reports.
-All documents are created manually as part of my professional QA practice.
+Below is a sample QA project I developed, consisting of a test plan, structured test cases, and bug reports.
+All documentation was manually crafted to demonstrate my testing approach and methodology.

 📄 Test Plan
 ---